When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-\item[A.2] $f(x) \neq y_x \ \wedge \ A_f(x)\neq A_h(x)$.
-In this case both the classification and the explanation provided by the model are incorrect.
-Adversarial attacks capable of producing such scenarios have been investigated in recent works \cite{zhang2020interpretable,kuppa2020black}.
+\item[A.2] $f(x) \neq y_x \ \wedge \ A_f(x)\not\approx A_h(x)$.
+In this case, both the classification and the explanation provided by the model are incorrect.
+Adversarial attacks capable of producing such scenarios have been investigated in recent works \citep{zhang2020interpretable,kuppa2020black}.
 More particularly, we identify two specific sub-cases as relevant when a human assesses the entire classification process:

 \begin{itemize} \item[A.2.1] $A_f(x) \sim f(x)$.
-In this case, the fact that the provided explanation is coherent with the (incorrectly) predicted class can increase the confidence of the human in the prediction, being therefore interesting from an adversary perspective.
-We identify this case as the most direct extension of adversarial examples for explainable models, as \textbf{the model is not only fooled but also supports its own misclassification with the explanation}.
+In this case, the fact that the provided explanation is coherent with the (incorrectly) predicted class can increase the confidence of the human in the prediction, being therefore interesting from an adversary's perspective.
+We identify this case as the most direct extension of adversarial examples for explainable models, as the model is not only fooled but also supports its own misclassification with the explanation.

-\item[A.2.2] $A_f(x) \not\sim f(x)$.
-This case is similar to the previous one (A.2.1), with the important difference that the model's explanation is now coherent with a class $y'$ different to $f(x)$ and $y_x$ (assuming that $A_h(x) \sim y_x$, then $A_f(x)\neq A_h(x) \Rightarrow A_f(x) \not\sim y_x$).
-Thus, we are in a scenario in which \textbf{a total mismatch is produced between all the considered factors}.
+\item[A.2.2] $A_f(x) \not\sim f(x)$ {\mfrr $\wedge \ A_f(x) \not\sim y_x$}.
+This case is similar to the previous one (A.2.1), with the important difference that the model's explanation is now coherent with a class $y'$ different to $f(x)$ and $y_x$.
+Thus, we are in a scenario in which a total mismatch is produced between all the considered factors.
 Whereas these attacks are an interesting case of study, they are also the most challenging to be deployed in practice without the inconsistencies being noticed. \end{itemize}

 \item[A.3] $f(x)\neq y_x \ \wedge \ A_f(x)\approx A_h(x) \ \wedge \ A_f(x) \sim y_x$.
 In this case, the model's classification is wrong but the provided explanations are coherent from a human perspective with respect to the ground-truth class $y_x$.
 The agreement in the explanations can increase the confidence in the model, but, at the same time, the output is not consistent with the explanation.
-However, the consistency issue might be solved by finding an input for which the explanation not only satisfies $A_f(x) \sim y_x$ but also $A_f(x) \sim f(x)$, for instance, by finding an \textbf{ambiguous explanation} that is applicable to both classes.
+However, the consistency issue might be solved by finding an input for which the explanation not only satisfies $A_f(x) \sim y_x$ but also $A_f(x) \sim f(x)$, for instance, by finding an ambiguous explanation that is applicable to both classes. {\mfrr Such attacks could be employed to convince the user to consider an incorrect class as correct or justified, or to bias the user's decision towards a preferred class (e.g., when there is more than one reasonable output class for an image).}

 \end{itemize}